KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 The paper does not mention whether the MATLAB work done is publicly available.
 Therefore, I tried to recreate their work with my code, which is written in Python with TensorFlow (Python 3.8; TensorFlow 2.10.1; TensorFlow addons 0.21.0).
 I used PyCharm (ver.
 2023.2.4, Community Edition) as the IDE.
 See sections a., b., and c. of “The Georgia code and deliverables” for more.

 For hardware, I used a Quadro P1000 GPU, using CUDA version 12.2, with 4 GB of memory.
 I did not see in the paper what hardware was used in the study.

+You can also run the code on the CPU.
+See GAmain.py for details.
+I did final testing with the CPU, so that if you don't have a GPU, or if the memory on your GPU is not enough for a project like this, you can still recreate my results.
+This project is for everyone.
 [back to top](#content)

 ## The model.